JoyeBright/JoyeBright.github.io/_pages/cv.md

 ## Skills
 ### Programming Languages
 *   GNU Octave
-    * I usually use Octave to prototype the ML models or to do numerical experiments.
+    * Note: I usually use Octave to prototype the ML models or to do numerical experiments.
 *   Javascript
     *   Frameworks
         *   jQuery